strongbox/strongbox-docs/Maven-2-Layout-Provider.md

 Our support for Maven is handled via the Maven 2 Layout provider.

+We support Maven versions 2.x and higher.

+We do not support Maven versions 1.x.

 # Notes

 ## What "Maven 2" Actually Refers To